-The QuadLN\S requires a Device Address so its features can be configured via LocoNet Ops Mode programming.
-This address is just for device programming, and is independent from the Turnout and Sensor addresses which are described in Sections 1.7.2 and 1.7.3 below.
+The QuadLN_S requires a Device Address so its features can be configured via LocoNet Ops Mode programming.
+This address is just for device programming and is independent from the Turnout and Sensor addresses which are described in Sections 1.7.2 and 1.7.3 below.
 The valid range for the Device Address is 0-16383 and it must be unique.

 Typically a 5 digit extended address is used for the Device Address.
 This avoids conflict with locomotives and other devices when doing Ops Mode programming.
 The default Device Address is 11000.
-When first installing QuadLN\S's remember to connect just one unprogrammed unit at a time to LocoNet and change the Device Address to a unique address following the procedure in 2.4.3. or 2.2.2.
+When first installing QuadLN_S's remember to connect just one unprogrammed unit at a time to LocoNet and change the Device Address to a unique address following the procedure in 7.1. or 2.2.2.

-1.7.2 Turnout Start Address
+1.7.2 SERVO, MAIN, AUX and EXP Turnout Start Addresses

-The QuadLN\S Turnout Outputs respond to LocoNet Switch commands at addresses starting at the Turnout Start Address.
-The QuadLN\S Turnout Outputs use 4 to 16 consecutive switch addresses depending on the configuration.
+The QuadLN_S Turnout Outputs for each Port respond to LocoNet Switch commands at 4 consecutive addresses starting at the Turnout Start Address for that Port.
 The Turnout Start Address can be from 1 to 2045.
-Avoid using addresses 1017-1020 for any Turnout if possible (those addresses are used by the LocoNet special interrogation commands).
+Avoid using addresses 1017-1020 for any Turnout (those addresses are used by the LocoNet special interrogation commands).
+The Turnout Address ranges must not overlap.

-1.7.3 Lock Start Address
+1.7.3 SERVO, MAIN, AUX and EXP Lock Start Address

-The QuadLN\S Locks respond to LocoNet Switch commands at addresses starting at the Lock Start Address.
-The QuadLN\S Locks use 4 to 16 consecutive switch addresses depending on the configuration.
+The QuadLN_S Locks for each Port respond to LocoNet Switch commands at 4 consecutive addresses starting at the Lock Start Address for that Port, or to a single address for an entire port if the "One Lock Per Port" feature is enabled (see 6.4.13).
 The Lock Start Address can be from 1 to 2045.
-Avoid using addresses 1017-1020 for any Lock if possible (those addresses are used by the LocoNet special interrogation command).
-If the Turnout and Lock address ranges overlap, any Lock with the same address as a Turnout will not be accessible using LocoNet Switch commands.
+Avoid using addresses 1017-1020 for any Lock (those addresses are used by the LocoNet special interrogation command).
+Lock Addresses should be unique.
+If any Turnout and Lock address ranges overlap, any Lock with the same address as a Turnout will not be accessible using LocoNet Switch commands.